Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Time Synchronization

 With NetXDuo, however, the max error is close to $\mathrm{120\:\mu s}$.
 We identified this increase due to the higher processing overhead of NetXDuo caused by its IPv6 supporting feature.
 The results also show that, although using raw sockets entirely bypasses UDP layer processing, it does not reduce time synchronization error.
-The same observation is made even when the \gls{TSF} is placed in the driver.
+The same observation is made even when the \gls{TSM} is placed in the driver.
 These results indicate that the causes of processing time variability are located before the packet is delivered to the driver.
 In particular, \textit{once subtracted across the two nodes}, the delay of memory allocation to the packet and processing it in the driver and upper layers is almost negligible compared to the delays caused before the packet arrives in the driver.
 As discussed in~\cref{section:packet_processing}, packet exchange between the wireless and application subsystems is via \gls{DMA}.
 With this architecture, time synchronization error is caused by the instance interrupts are raised by the wireless subsystem of each node.
-Based on this observation, we moved the \gls{TSF} to the firmware, run by the wireless subsystem's processor.
-Thus, time synchronization happens when the packet is received, but before it is transferred to the application subsystem via \gls{DMA}.
+Based on this observation, we moved the \gls{TSM} to the firmware, hence it is run by the wireless subsystem.
+Thus, time synchronization happens before the received packet is transferred to the application subsystem via \gls{DMA}.
 With this enhancement, as Figure~\ref{fig:time_sync_results} shows, the maximum error drops to less than $\mathrm{0.25\:\mu s}$.
 This accuracy is sufficient to maintain time synchronization accuracy for sampling rates up to $\textrm{1\:Msps}$.